 Ingredients

-- Place peas in a large bowl with water, rinse and place in a colander with cool water and place in a colander to drain until ready for use.
+- Place peas in a large bowl with water, rinse, and place them in a colander to drain until ready for use.

 - Dissolve 2 T. base in 2 cups of warm water and set aside.